pivotal-cf/docs-pks/console-monitor-manage-clusters.hbs.md

 ## <a id='node-status'></a>Obtain Node Information

-1. Go to the Tanzu Kubernetes Grid Integrated Edition view of the management console.
+1. Go to the {{  vars.product }} view of the management console.
 1. Select the **Nodes** tab to see detailed information about all of the nodes running in this instance.

-    This tab shows the general status, type, name, IP, and availability zone for all of the nodes that are running in your Tanzu Kubernetes Grid Integrated Edition instance.
+    This tab shows the general status, type, name, IP, and availability zone for all of the nodes that are running in your {{  vars.product }} instance.

     ![All nodes](images/console/summary-nodes.png)
 1. Click the links in the Kubernetes Clusters columns to go the **Summary** tab of that cluster.